 The 701 was IBM’s first commercial digital electronic computer.
 Its unreliable Williams-Kilburn tube memory caused an average time-to-failure of about 15 minutes.View Artifact Detail

-The two inventors of the Williams-Kilburn tube, Tom Kilburn (left) and Freddie Williams (right), pose in front of the Manchester Mark I computer.
+Inventors of the Williams-Kilburn tube, Tom Kilburn (left) and Freddie Williams (right), pose in front of the Manchester Mark I computer.
 This early random-access memory was used in several early computers.View Artifact Detail